TassioCarmo/havard-cs50x-week2-arrays/README.md

 ## Debugging

-**Bugs** are mistakes in programs that cause them to behave differently than intended.
+**Bugs**: mistakes in programs that cause them to behave differently than intended.

-**debugging** is the process of finding and fixing those bugs.
+**debugging**: the process of finding and fixing those bugs.

 Three types of debugging
-- use print to find where the error is
+- Print: use print to find where the error is
-- running a debugger (which allows you to go step by step within the program
+- Debugger: running a debugger (which allows you to go step by step within the program
-- Rubber duck (talk to yourself or someone about the problem)
+- Rubber duck: (talk to yourself or someone about the problem)

 ## Memory
 In C, we have different types of variables we can use for storing data.
 Each variable is stored with a fixed number of bytes, and for most computer systems each type has the following size: